The Frenchie becomes a favorite — and a dog-show contender

 Still, longtime breeder and French Bull Dog Club of America spokesperson Patty Sosa posits that Frenchies “might have been out-flashed” by showier-looking breeds, such as poodles.
 (Labrador retriever partisans harbored similar theories during the 31 years their breed topped the popularity charts; it’s still winless at Westminster.)

 Winston, however, came within a whisker of the trophy last year, taking runner-up to the first bloodhound ever to win.
 The Frenchie later won another prominent competition, the National Dog Show in Philadelphia in November.
-He heads into Westminster Monday as one of the show world’s most-winning dogs (the top prize will be awarded Tuesday night).
+He headed into Westminster as one of the show world’s most-winning dogs and bested dozens of other Frenchies on Monday morning to advance to the semifinals (the top prize will be awarded Tuesday night).

 If a pooch can get a competitive edge through osmosis, the cream-colored 4-year-old probably has.
-He lives with part-owner Morgan Fox, a Los Angeles Chargers defensive end, when not on the show circuit with handler and part-owner Perry Payson.
+He lives with part-owner Morgan Fox, a Los Angeles Chargers defensive end, and fiancee Kailyn Provin when not on the show circuit with handler and part-owner Perry Payson.

-Moreover, Winston “has the structure, he has the outline, he has the head, and he has the movement” of a winner, says Sosa.
-“And by God, he has the attitude.”
+Besides Winston’s physical attributes, “his personality is to die for,” says Sandy Fox, who bred him with Payson and is the NFL player’s grandmother.
+“He loves to show.”

+To win Westminster on the heels of the popularity rankings “would be awesome,” she said.
+But like many other longtime breeders, Fox has mixed feelings about the nation’s ardor for Frenchies.

 PEOPLE WORRY ABOUT THEIR HEALTH